vippsas/vipps-solutions/ev-charging/README.md

 The customer's Vipps MobilePay app should open automatically, with the maximum reservation amount visible.
 They can then confirm the payment.

-Afterwards, they are redirected back to the charging provider's website, where the status of the charge session is presented.
+Afterwards, they are redirected back to the charging website, where the status of the charge session is presented.

-Once you know that payment was approved you, can start charging.
+Once you know that payment was approved, you can start charging.
 To get confirmation, monitor [webhooks](https://developer.vippsmobilepay.com/docs/APIs/webhooks-api) and [query the payment](https://developer.vippsmobilepay.com/api/epayment#tag/QueryPayments/operation/getPayment).